Curious (fragrance)

-Curious is Britney Spears' first fragrance developed in partnership with Elizabeth Arden.
-Created by Claude Dir, it debuted in the United States in September 2004, followed by a global release in March 2005.
-Curious received widespread acclaim.
-It became the top-selling fragrance of 2004, with sales exceeding $100 million.
-By 2011, Elizabeth Arden had sold over 700 million bottles of the fragrance.
-Experts attribute part of its success to Spears appeal, acknowledging that she 'made it cool to wear fragrance' among young women.
+Curious is Britney Spears' first fragrance in collaboration with Elizabeth Arden.
+It was created by perfumer Claude Dir and launched in the United States in September 2004, with an international rollout following in March 2005.
+The fragrance achieved strong commercial performance, becoming the best-selling fragrance of 2004 and generating over $100 million in sales.
+By 2011, Elizabeth Arden reported cumulative sales of more than 700 million units.
+Industry experts have linked its success in part to Spears’ cultural influence, noting her role in popularizing fragrance use among younger consumers.